brunaellen/JPAExercise/README.md

-# Project developed during the (Persistence with JPA: Introduction to Hibernate Course)
+# Project developed during the (Persistence with JPA Course)

 ## I developed this project to learn and put in practice the JPA concept using hibernate as implementation.